jacubero/aws-architect-associate/docs/compute.rst

 * *Be aware of performance behavior when initializing volumes from snapshots*.
 You can experience a significant increase in latency when you first access blocks of data on a new EBS volume that was restored from a snapshot.
 This behavior is a tradeoff since, in this case, EBS volumes were designed for availability over performance.
 You can avoid this effect on performance by accessing each block beore moving the volume into production.

+* *Use a modern Linux kernel* with support for indirect descriptors.
+By using indirect descriptors, you can queue more buffers.
+Indirect descriptors support block devices by making sure that large requests do not exhaust the ring buffer and increase the queue depth.
+Linux kernel 3.11 and later includes support for indirect descriptors, as do nay current-generation EC2 instances.

+* *Increase read-ahead for high-throughput, read heavy workloads on Throughput Optimized HDD and Cold HDD volumes*.
+Some read-heavy workloads access the block device through the operating system page cache.
+To achieve the maximum throughput, configure the read-ahead setting to 1 MiB.

+..
+Note:: Linux performance tuning.

+	Some workloads are read-heavy and access he block device through the operating system page cache (for example, from a file system).
+In this case, to achieve the maximum throughput, the default buffer size for Amazon Linux AMI is 128 KB (256 sectors).
+AWS recommends that you configure the read-ahead setting to 1 MiB.
+Apply this per-block-device setting only to your HDD volumes.
+For example: ``sudo blockdev -setra 2048 /dev/xvdf``

 Initializing EBS volumes
 ------------------------